 Suicide continues to be a significant public health issue nationally and in the military.
 Suicide is a complex problem that requires a public health approach and data surveillance is key to these efforts.
 Over time, tracking data will uncover existing patterns and reveal trends that will help better understand and prevent deaths by suicide.
 The Department will use the knowledge gained over time to develop and promote research-informed suicide prevention policies, practices, and programs to most effectively address the specific factors attributed to military suicide.
-Additionally, DSPO will employ an inclusive approach, by deepening existing relationships and cultivating new ones with relevant stakeholders, to contribute to ongoing education and outreach about military suicide prevention.
+Additionally, the Department will employ an inclusive approach, by deepening existing relationships and cultivating new ones with relevant stakeholders, to contribute to ongoing research, data surveillance, policy development, education, and outreach efforts related to military suicide prevention.